 Some studies have found that very high doses of the chemicals in hair dyes may cause harm.
-However, these doses are massive compared with the very low amount of chemicals a woman is exposed to when colouring her hair.
+However, these doses are massive compared with the very low amount of chemicals you may be exposed to when colouring your hair.

 Using hair dye when you're pregnant

-Many women decide to wait to dye their hair until after the first 12 weeks of pregnancy, when the risk of chemical substances harming the baby is much lower.
+You may decide to wait to dye your hair until after the first 12 weeks of pregnancy, when the risk of chemical substances harming the baby is much lower.
 If you're colouring your hair yourself, you can reduce the risk further by making sure you: